ZMedia Purwodadi

 Supporting Academic Performance

-Excessive or unstructured technology use can reduce attention, memory retention, and problem-solving abilities.
+Excessive or unstructured technology use can lessen attention, memory retention, and problem-solving abilities.
 Students who practice digital wellness:

 • Stay focused during lessons